bdnorris/DES-340/lectures/lecture14-backgrounds.md

 ### Repeat

 The `background-repeat` property controls the tiling.
-By default, it is set to tile both ways.
+By default, it is set to tile both directions.

 ```css
 div {